bigcompute/OpenJoy-1/README.md

 # OpenJoy
-(Not ready for use, for peer advsing for partner, coorperation participants are not listed now)
+(Not ready for use, for peer advsing for partner)

 -- LISCENSE --